Alielav/Comms-Earth-Lavergne-et-al.-2025/README.md

 # The script written in Python and input data are:

-Script to run and plot figures 1-5: C3C4_model_simulations_analyses.py
+Script to run the C3/C4 competition model and plot figures 1-5: C3C4_model_simulations_analyses.py

 Script to run a modified version of Graven et al. (2020) model: Graven2020_Python_three_vegetation_boxes_C3_C4_plants_L2025.py